pataprogramming/tones/curriculum/01-piano-chords.md

     (piano note)))
 ```

-Again, looking at the function, she wondered how to make this function
-more general.
-That's because this function can make only c3 major
-chord, but a bunch of other chords are out there, and a bunch of
-functions, one for
-each chord, didn't make sense.
-"Aha!
-I should change the function so that it will take arguments," she shouted and smiled.
+This eliminates the repetition of `piano`, but it's still not very
+general.
+To address this, make a new variation of this function take
+uses some _arguments_.

-Since the `chord` function takes two arguments, root and chord-name,
+As the `chord` function takes two arguments, `root` and `chord-name`,
-this new function needs two arguments, also.
+this new function should also take two arguments.
+To reflect what it
-She changed it to take two arguments, and gave it a more general name, `piano-chord`:
+does, it also needs a better name, such as `piano-chord`.

 ```clojure
 ;; function definition